-At 9:15 am, we have Christian living fellowships for adults, youth, and children.
+At 9:15 am, we have Sunday School for adults, youth, and children.
 In these classes, we study the Bible and enjoy being together in a smaller and more informal setting.
-At various times, we also offer our Inquirer’s Class during the 9:15 hour, where those considering SJC membership can learn more about our church.
+At various times, we also offer our Foundations Class during the 9:15 hour, where those considering SJC membership can learn more about our church.

-Members and visitors gather after Christian living fellowships at 10:00 am in “Welcome Area” in the back of the sanctuary for coffee, oj, milk, and donuts.
-Our Gathering Time provides old and young alike the opportunity talk, get to know one another, and just catch up.
+Members and visitors gather after Christian living fellowships at 10:00 am in the back of the sanctuary for coffee, orange juice, and donuts.
+Our Gathering Time provides old and young alike the opportunity talk, get to know one another, and catch up.